-Having a variety of research strategies at the reference desk gives students an opportunity to develop, explore, and refine their research questions.
+Having a variety of research strategies at the reference desk gives students an opportunity to develop, explore, and refine their research cuestions.
 The PICO strategy is most often used when refining sociological or health sciences research questions, but can be applied in broader terms to other areas of study.

-Population

-Who is being affected or studied?

-What is their age, location, or other distinguishing characteristics?
+Population Who is being affected or studied? what is their age, location, or other distinguishing characteristics?

-Intervention

-What is being done?

-Is there a community program, government support, or other intervention?
 Comparison Are there similarities or differences with other groups?
 Are there benchmarks or other evaluations instead of an intervention?
-Outcome What is the result?
+Intervention What is being done?